arielbk/React-Hooks/README.md

 There are some other useful built-in hooks, too.
 Some of them are `useContext` to access context without wrapping your component, and `useReducer` to 'manage local state of complex components with a reducer'.

+# Hooks examples

+[Use Hooks](https://usehooks.com) has some great examples of hooks uses.

 # Hooks Practice

 I think the best way to learn about something new is to get an idea of it, then dive in and start tinkering and learning the nuances along the way.